Outforia Quicktake: Key Takeaways:

 Capability to Use Tools

-What makes the crab-eating macaque even more intriguing is its ability to use tools to access hard-to-reach foods.
+What makes this species even more intriguing is its ability to use tools to access hard-to-reach foods.
 For example, they have been known to use sticks or stones to extract insects from tree bark or to crack open hard-shelled fruits and seeds.

 This special skill demonstrates the species’ problem-solving abilities and adaptability to diverse environments, making them stand out among other primates.